Lavertis/Snake/README.md

 # Snake
-Simple Snake game in Python using Pygame
+Simple Snake game in Python using PyGame